DVD-R DL

 DVD-R DL (DL stands for Dual Layer), also called DVD-R9, is a derivative of the DVD-R format standard.
-DVD-R DL discs hold 8.5 GB by utilizing two recordable dye layers, each capable of storing a little less than the 4.7 gigabyte (GB) of a single layer disc, almost doubling the total disc capacity.
+DVD-R DL discs hold 8.5 gigabyte (GB) by utilizing two recordable dye layers, each capable of storing a little less than the 4.7 GB of a single layer disc, almost doubling the total disc capacity.
 Discs can be read in many DVD devices (older units are less compatible) and can only be written using DVD-R DL compatible recorders.
 It is part of optical disc recording technologies for digital recording to optical disc.

 DVD-R DL products started appearing on the market during mid-2004.